PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and the complete owner suites retain their positive/no-op/idempotence behavior.
 The common non-SINet path therefore avoids six full reconciliation scans without changing any rewrite or cross-owner ordering.

+The next terminal reconciliation candidate is the indexed mixed-singleton NCHW-input repair for an NHWC Concat.
+Its owner returns the single complete `repaired_mixed_singleton_nchw_inputs_for_nhwc_concat` mutation counter, mutates only when that counter is positive, and has explicit positive, no-op, index, layout, fan-out, naming, and missing-Concat coverage.
+The production lowerer still reconciles unconditionally at this characterization checkpoint.
+A strict architecture expectation fixes the required immediate counter guard before production changes.
+Nearby owners are not equivalent: the PReLU owner prunes unused tensors even on a zero rewrite count, while the SE/FC/Gather cluster currently discards multiple pass results.
+They must not reuse this guard without separate counter-completeness work.